microsoft/finops-toolkit/docs/_docs/bestpractices/databases/databases.md

   </div>
 </details>

-## SQL Elastic Pool

 ### Query: Unused Elastic Pools Analysis

-This Azure Resource Graph (ARG) query identifies potentially idle SQL databases within your Azure environment.

-#### Description

-This query identifies unused Elastic Pools in your Azure SQL environment by analyzing the number of databases associated with each Elastic Pool.
-It highlights Elastic Pools that do not contain any databases, enabling cost-saving opportunities by deallocating unnecessary resources.
+This Azure Resource Graph (ARG) query identifies potentially idle Elastic Pools in your Azure SQL environment by analyzing the number of databases associated with each Elastic Pool.

 #### Category

 Optimization

-#### Potential Benefits
+#### Query

-- **Cost Optimization:** Identifies Elastic Pools with no databases, which could be candidates for deletion to reduce unnecessary costs.
-- **Resource Optimization:** Helps in managing Azure SQL resources by providing insights into unused Elastic Pools, allowing for better allocation of resources.

 <details>
   <summary>Click to view the code</summary>